top of page

-During the 2024-25 season, Trio Azura completed their Fischoff Double Gold Tour across the US Midwest, where they gave workshops and masterclasses for over 500 middle school and high school students in Indiana and Michigan.
-They also undertook a week-long residency at the American University of Sharjah in the United Arab Emirates, which was a unique opportunity for cultural exchange with Arabic poets.
-Other season highlights included appearances at the Chamber Music American National conference, La Jolla Music Society, The Music Guild, Friends of Chamber Music of Troy, New York, a full Baroque recital at the Boston Court in Pasadena, Emerging Artists at the Mimir Festival in Fort Worth, and a recital tour at the Emilia Romagna Festival in Italy.
+During the 2024-25 season, Trio Azura completed their Fischoff Double Gold Tour of the US Midwest, where they mentored over 500 students in Indiana and Michigan; they undertook a residency at the American University of Sharjah in the UAE, which was a unique opportunity for cultural exchange with Arabic poets; and they performed at the Chamber Music America National Conference, La Jolla Music Society, Music Guild, Friends of Chamber Music of Troy, Boston Court in Pasadena, Mimir Chamber Music Festival, and the Emilia Romagna Festival in Italy.

-Trio Azura’s upcoming engagements in 2025-2026 season include appearances at the Brisbane Festival in Australia, Nevada Chamber Music Festival, South Bay Chamber Music Society, Pelican Chamber Concerts, and the Queen Elisabeth Music Chapel in Belgium.
+Trio Azura’s 2025-2026 season includes appearances at the Brisbane Festival in Australia, Nevada Chamber Music Festival, South Bay Chamber Music Society, Pelican Chamber Concerts, and the Queen Elisabeth Music Chapel in Belgium.

 Meet The Azures